rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### (Pointer) Provenance

-The *provenance* of a pointer can be used to distinguish pointers that point to the same memory address.
+The *provenance* of a pointer can be used, in the Rust Abstract Machine, to distinguish pointers that point to the same memory address (i.e., pointers that, when cast to `usize`, will compare equal).

 For example, we have to distinguish pointers to the same location if they originated from different allocations.
 A pointer "remembers" the original allocation to which it pointed.